poki/poki-cli/README.md

 ## Uploading a build

-To upload a new build you can simple run:
+To upload a new build you can simply run:
 ```sh
 npx @poki/cli upload --name "$(git rev-parse --short HEAD)" --notes "$(git log -1 --pretty=%B)"